 \subsubsection{Continuous input nodes}

-A continuous input node serves to receive inputs that live on a continuous scale.
-In terms of the generative model, we think of them as being sampled from a normal distribution with a mean -- which is determined by the \textsc{hgf} node it is coupled to--, and a variance -- which can be either constant, or additionally driven by another \textsc{hgf} node.
-This variance is what we call the observation noise.
+A continuous input node receives inputs~$u$ which can be any real number.
+In terms of the generative model, we think of these inputs as being sampled from a Gaussian distribution with a mean determined by the state node it is coupled to and a variance which is either constant or determined by another \textsc{hgf} node.
+This variance is the observation noise.

-In analogy to the coupling types introduced in the main text, we call the \textsc{hgf} node that tracks the input's mean its \textsf{value parent}.
-However, the \textsc{hgf} node which represents the phasic component of the input's variance (or observation noise), is not a \textsf{volatility parent}, since the input does not perform any movement in time by itself, thus has no volatility.
-Instead, we call this \textsc{hgf} node the input node's \textsf{noise} parent.
-Any continuous input node will have a \textsf{value parent}, but having a \textsf{noise parent} is optional (in the absence of it, the observation noise on every trial will be determined by a constant parameter of the input node).\\
+As with the coupling types introduced in the main text, we call the state node that determines the input's mean its \textsf{value parent}.
+However, the state node which represents the phasic component of the input's variance (or observation noise), is not a \textsf{volatility parent}, since the input has no volatility because it is not a state.
+Instead, we call such a parent node a \textsf{noise} parent.
+Every continuous input node has one \textsf{value parent}, but having a \textsf{noise parent} is optional.
+When noise is not determined by a noise parent, it is a constant parameter of the input node.

-\textbf{Value parents of continuous input nodes}\\ If one wanted to construct the same computational steps for input nodes as for regular \textsc{hgf} nodes, we would again start with a the \textsf{prediction step} for the current trial.
-Here, the input node would have to compute the predicted mean $\hat{\mu}_{inp}^{(k)}$ and the precision of the prediction $\hat{\pi}_{inp}^{(k)}$ for the current trial.
-However, the predicted mean of an input node is simply the prediction from the value parent:
+\textbf{Value parents of continuous input nodes}\\ The predicted mean of an input node is simply the prediction from the value parent~$p$:

-Given that the mean parent might operate under a drift parameter, the current prediction can only be computed once the new input has arrived.
+Since the mean parent might have a drift parameter, the current prediction can only be computed once the new input has arrived.